March 11, 2026 5 min read

 Keep your Google Business Profile aligned with the site

 The GBP is still critical.
-But now the issue is not just completeness.
-It is alignment.
+But now the issue isn’t just completeness.
+It’s alignment.

 If your profile says one thing, your homepage says another, and your location pages are vague, you create unnecessary ambiguity.